Regarding Fuzzers: Black box, security testing tools

-Unlike most dynamic application security testing tools, fuzzers do not look for certain attack signatures or attempt to locate known vulnerabilities in products, but rather deliver the widest possible range of unexpected input in order to uncover new and unknown vulnerabilities in network products.
+Unlike most dynamic application security testing tools, black box fuzzers do not look for certain attack signatures or attempt to locate known vulnerabilities in products, but rather deliver the widest possible range of unexpected input in order to uncover new and unknown vulnerabilities in network products.

 Fuzzing is used either during the development process (in the QA phase) to automatically discover the security holes that still remain in the product, allowing the developer to fix those vulnerabilities before the product is shipped, or as a product certification solution to test applications and devices before acceptance.

 Beyond Security’s beSTORM is an automated fuzzer tool, programmed to make an exhaustive search of all possible input combinations in order to test the product for weaknesses, subtle as they may be.
 Of course, attempting to cover all theoretical input combinations to the program is not practically possible for any non-trivial product.
 Therefore beSTORM is equipped with prioritization algorithms to enable complete coverage of all inputs that are likely to ‘trigger’ a security hole, all within a reasonable time frame.